September 16th, 2016

 The scenes you will see from the altar to the main door on the ceiling of the Sistine Chapel frescoes include: The Separation of Light and Darkness; Creation of the Sun, Moon and Earth; The Separation of Land and Water; The Creation of Adam; The Creation of Eve; The Temptation and Expulsion; The Sacrifice of Noah; The Great Flood and The Drunkenness of Noah.

-The creation of Adam is undoubtedly the most famous fresco of the Sistine Chapel frescoes, and it is the most regularly reproduced.
-It is instantly recognisable with the two, strong muscular figures reaching toward one another in a dramatic pose.
+The Creation of Adam is undoubtedly the most famous fresco of the Sistine Chapel frescoes, and it is the most regularly reproduced artwork in history.
+It is instantly recognizable with the two strong muscular figures reaching toward one another in a dramatic pose - God extending his arm from a swirling cape filled with angels, and Adam reclining on Earth, reaching back with a languid grace.

 Michelangelo returned in 1537 to paint a final Sistine Chapel fresco on the altar wall that took four years to complete.
 This depicts The Last Judgement – the second coming of Christ and the final judgement of humankind.
 It shows the souls of humans rising and descending to their fates – and Christ who is surrounded by well-known saints.